Run for the Hills (song)

 "Run for the Hills" is a promotional single by Canadian singer Tate McRae from her second studio album, Think Later (2023).
 She wrote the song with the songwriters Amy Allen and Grant Boutin, and its producers, Ryan Tedder and Jasper Harris.
 It became available as the album's third track on December 8, 2023, when it was released by RCA Records.
-A pop, trap, and electro-R&B song, "Run for the Hills" describes a toxic fraught relationship which is on the brink of collapse yet persists.
+A trap-pop and electro-R&B song, "Run for the Hills" describes a toxic fraught relationship which is on the brink of collapse yet persists.

 "Run for the Hills" reached the top 60 in Australia, Canada, Ireland, and the United Kingdom and entered the charts in some other countries.
-The song received a platinum certification from Music Canada.
+The song received a double platinum certification from Music Canada.
 Its music video was released alongside the song and depicts McRae constantly running while stuck in the same place, mirroring the concept of its lyrics.
 "Run for the Hills" was also promoted with an acoustic performance filmed for Spotify's Outside series and its inclusion on the set list of her 2024 concert tour, the Think Later World Tour.